Sweet shops (confectioners) and sweets early 20th century UK

 The sweet shop also sold tiger nuts.
 We children particularly liked the tiger nuts because they were so sweet, but they often had insects and grit in them.
 Surprisingly we never minded the insects at the time, but the grit could give teeth a nasty jar.

-The commercially produced sweets came in large, well labelled jars and were weighed out to customer's requirements.
+The commercially produced sweets came in large, we-labelled jars and were weighed out to customer's requirements.
 We children normally bought an ounce at a time and occasionally, if we could afford it, 2 ounces.
-We never bought chocolate.
-It wasn't around much if at all.
+We never bought chocolate as wasn't around much if at all.